 you backsliding daughter?

-For the Lord has created a new thing in the earth:
+For the Lord has created a new thing on the earth,

 like a woman protecting a man.”

 23 The Lord of Hosts, the God of Israel, says: “Yet again they will use this speech in the land of Judah and in its cities, when I reverse their captivity: ‘The Lord bless you, habitation of righteousness, mountain of holiness.’
-24 Judah and all its cities will dwell therein together, the farmers, and those who go about with flocks.
+24 Judah and all its cities will dwell in it together, the farmers and those who go about with flocks.
 25 For I have satiated the weary soul, and I have replenished every sorrowful heart.”

 A New Covenant